-This course focuses on this latter development by examining scientific research centered on the nature of happiness and psychological wellbeing.
-Topics include the nature and measurement of happiness, the biological basis of positive emotions, an overview of positive trait theories, self-esteem, the mind-body connection, gratitude, emotional intelligence, volunteerism, decision-making, and the characteristics of successful relationships.
+This course focuses on this latter development by examining scientific research centered on the nature of happiness and psychological wellinclude the being.
+Topics nature and measurement of happiness, the biological basis of positive emotions, an overview of positive trait theories, self-esteem, the mind-body connection, gratitude, emotional intelligence, volunteerism, decision-making, and the characteristics of successful relationships.